 Is this just a book cover and everything else is centralized??

 Heck no, the whole eBook is decentralized – all assets are encrypted on-chain, and we are database free on our end.

 Can't I just mint a PDF as a book??

 You could but any real publisher or author has to protect their IP and not give it away publicly on a blockchain in order to make money.

 HELP - What if I am a total newb?

-No problem, follow this tutorial: How do I fund and setup a wallet?
+No problem, follow this tutorial: Buying/Reading a book with Book

 Do I have to use Cardano ADA to buy this Book NFT??

 Right now, yes..
 But we will support other currencies as well as credit card purchasing very soon.